 Increasing Bank Branch Efficiency through Coin Recycling

-It’s 2018, Yet Customers and Bank Staffs Still Handle Coins Manually.
+Why are Customers and Bank Staffs Still Handling Coins Manually?

 Do you have unused coins piling up in your house and car?
 You’re not alone.
 When buying a low-value item at the shop with banknotes, customers end up receiving a handful of coins in return.